anup-an/library-api/README.md

 # About the app
 This is a full-stack library web application built using React and Django frameworks.
+The data of books is taken from https://www.kaggle.com/datasets/thedevastator/comprehensive-overview-of-52478-goodreads-best-b

 # Table of contents
 - [About the app](#about-the-app)